hollycowart/CSS-intro-with-GitHub/assignment/README.md

 Save and reload often to test, test, test.
 If anything looks messed up, it is probably because of a typing error.
 Check your file carefully.

 Don't worry about the edges of elements.
 We will learn about borders, margin and padding soon enough!

+Remember, the focus of this assignment is using CSS to apply color to specific elements.
+Mark up the HTML elements correctly and write the CSS fortext and background colors correctly.

+##Next steps

+When you have tested everything and are satisfied with your HTML and CSS, save and close the two files in your text editor.

+Then go back to the top of this repo, where all files and folders are listed.
+Go into the folder named *git-commit-and-sync* and follow the instructions there.